Variations in Receipt of Benefit

 Exemption from assessed value

 Characteristics of Eligible Property

 Only residential property is eligible for this program.

 Description of Eligibility Criteria

 Eligible applicants must be at least 62 years old and occupy the qualifying property as a primary residence as of 1 January for the year in which the benefit is first applied.
-They must have a household income that does not exceed $10,000.
+They must have a net household income that does not exceed $10,000.
 Household income excludes income from retirement, survivor or disability benefits under the federal Social Security Act or under any other public or private retirement, disability or pension system.
 Any Income in excess of the maximum amount authorized to be paid to an individual and their spouse under the federal Social Security Act are included as net household income.

 Local Option in Adoption of Program